Cooper-Thomas1/OblivionaireOnline/phase-one-submission.md

 Additionally, we will use **GDB (GNU Debugger)** for runtime debugging.
 GDB has been consistently used in CITS3007 labs, and all team members are familiar with its workflow.
 Its integration with VS Code allows for seamless breakpoints, step-through debugging, and variable inspection—crucial for diagnosing issues in low-level C code.

 Code quality will be maintained via `clang-tidy`, which is a static analyser which is used to identify potential errors, style violations, and best practice violations.
-This static analyser will be integrated into the `VSCode` environment of all our group members, as it should be already integrated via the `C/C++ extension`
+This static analyser will be integrated into the `VSCode` environment of all our group members, as it should be already integrated via the `C/C++ extension`.

 ---